MinnPost/object-sync-for-salesforce/README.md

 For each such combination of object and content type, choose which fields should be mapped to one another, creating a fieldmap.
 The plugin acts on matching data after it is installed.

 To get started quicky, install Object Sync for Salesforce from the [WordPress plugin repository](https://wordpress.org/plugins/object-sync-for-salesforce/) and follow the [setup instructions](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md).
-We also host extensive additional [documentation](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).

 ### Requirements